4.1 Flatland and Spaceland

 and "princomp"

 objects.
-Among other packages, factoextra package (Kassambara & Mundt, 2020), an extension of FactoMineR (Husson et al., 2024), is perhaps the most comprehensive and provides ggplot2
+Among other packages, factoextra (Kassambara & Mundt, 2020), an extension of FactoMineR (Husson et al., 2024), is perhaps the most comprehensive and provides ggplot2

 graphics.
 In addition to biplot methods for quantitative data using PCA (fviz_pca()